-- 1. Open the ball valve at the end of the hose on the hose reel to depressurize the system. - Disconnect the ball valve assembly from the end of the hose reel hose so the male end of quick disconnect is open to allow the purge air to flow freely. - 3.
-Pull all the hose off the hose reel and lay it flat on the ground to gravity assist the water bleeding process. - Close the water supply valve.
-This will create back pressure and force the check valves open when the air purge and Cat pump are turned on.

-Note: Air above 90 PSI and high volume can damage the pump seal retainers and ceramic plungers.
+- 1. Open the ball valve at the end of the hose on the hose reel to depressurize the system. - 2.
+Disconnect the ball valve assembly from the end of the hose reel hose so the male end of quick disconnect is open to allow the purge air to flow freely. - 3.
+Pull all the hose off the hose reel and lay it flat on the ground to gravity assist the water bleeding process. - Open the ball valve on the Air Purge panel marked FILL RESERVOIR.
+Close the ball valve when the gauge shows 90psi. - 5.
+Close the charge pump isolation valve.
+This will create back pressure and force the check valves open when the air purge and Cat pump are turned on. - Note: Air above 90psi and high volume can damage the pump seal retainers and ceramic plungers.